Critters 2: The Main Course: Plot

 Out in space on a desolate planet, the shape-shifting bounty hunters Ug and Lee and their human companion Charlie McFadden search for a vicious, worm-like creature.
 After killing the beast, they depart the planet.
 Soon afterwards, they receive a new assignment by Zanti, head of the High Council.
 He tells them that Krites have been detected on Earth and must be destroyed at once.
 With that, they set a course for Earth, but Ug notices Charlie is brooding, and he enquires what is wrong.
 Charlie states his reluctance to going back to Earth after two years and asks whether they will leave him there.
 Ug assures him they have no such intentions.

 Back on Earth, Brad Brown, now 15, is visiting his grandmother in Grover's Bend, Kansas.
 Word gets around the town fast, implying he became well known after the events of the first film.
-Shortly after the bounty hunters arrive, the Critters attack a man dressed as an Easter Bunny, killing him.
+Meanwhile, a man named Mr. Quigley sells strange eggs to Brad's grandmother for Easter celebration however unbeknownst to them, the eggs are actually Crite eggs.
+Shortly after selling the eggs, Mr Quigley leaves the rest of the Crite eggs next to a furnace, which causes them to start to hatch.
+The next day, when Mr. Quigley comes back to his shed he finds the eggs in pieces and his dog dead.
+The newly hatched baby Critters then appear to attack Quigley and kill him.
+Later, one of the Crite eggs bought by Brad's grandmother hatches and the Critter inside attempts to bite a young girl however, it is soon stepped on.
+After this, the town celebrates Easter in the church where the Crite eggs are put into a garden for the kids to hunt for.
+The eggs begin to hatch and the infant critters then attack the town's sheriff dressed as an Easter Bunny, killing him.
 No one is aware that it was the Critters who attacked him, as his death is attributed to a farming accident.
-Ug has once again taken on the persona of rock star Johnny Steele, while Lee sees a magazine with a gorgeous, busty centerfold model (Roxanne Kernohan) and takes on her visage.
+Soon the bounty hunters land and Lee sees a magazine with a gorgeous, busty centerfold model (Roxanne Kernohan) and takes on her visage.
+Meanwhile, Brad and his friend Megan are driving down the road when the encounter a woman who tells them that something is wrong inside Quigley's shed.
+They go to the shed and Brad knocks on the door.
+When there is no answer, he attempts to get back into the car but the door slams open and Mr Quigley's mutilated body falls on him.
+Full grown Critters then begin to attack the car, however Megan, Brad, and the woman escape and the critters then advance toward the town.
 Eventually the Critters make themselves known when they begin terrorizing the town, growing in large numbers.
 Lee is killed and devoured by the Critters when they set a trap, causing Ug to slip into a deep depression and revert to his alien form.